-Simple and cozy fiesta-style three bean chili with warm flavors and satisfying plant-based protein!
-A savory lunch or dinner, especially in the winter.
+An easy vegan three bean chili recipe with warm fiesta-style flavors and plant-based protein!
+Such a simple and satisfying lunch or dinner, especially in the winter.
 (Vegan, gluten-free, oil-free.)

 Ingredients For Three Bean Chili

-- Bell peppers: I use green and red peppers.
+- Bell peppers: I use one green bell pepper and one red bell pepper.

 - Chili powder: I use mild.